schwemmecomics/schwemme-comics/content/comics/145/index.en.md

 The new style really shows all of Captain Inappropriate's Indignity.

 *Actually a combination of several older comics.
-See #33, #34 TEXT_EN: #132 for comparison.
+See #33, #34 & #132 for comparison.*

----